At the Immigrant's Table

 That was the thought that struck me as I opened my fridge the other day and discovered a barely-touched 1-litre carton of milk that has expired.
 And so I got to thinking, could I make buttermilk chicken that tasted like the real deal with curdled milk?
 And yes, my friends, the short answer is - yes you can!

-While this chicken dish hasn’t claimed the first spot on my favourite chicken dishes (check out my Chicken Marbella recipe for that) it is a really great second.
+While this chicken dish hasn’t claimed the top spot on my favourite chicken dishes (check out my Chicken Marbella and Pomegranate chicken and rice recipes) it is very close.

 How to cook chicken soaked in buttermilk

 Whether you go for store-bought buttermilk or prefer to use some leftover curdled milk, the process is very simple and straightforward.
 Simply, pour the sauce seasoned with your spices over your chicken and potatoes and let the oven do its job.
-The result will be a perfectly tender and juicy chicken.
-For another chicken preparation, check out my chicken kofta kebabs..
+The result will be a perfectly tender and juicy brown chicken.

 How long to marinate chicken in buttermilk